Site map

 I bought a Conrad 6 port serial card, thinking that any non intelligent card should be 'supported'.
 As it turns out, the nmos 9835 is supported by a 2.4 kernel, but the 9845 isn't.
 What this means is that the kernel won't automatically recognise the card (2.6 kernels recognise 9835, 9845 and 9855).

-According to the documentation that comes with the card, Linux supports no more then four serial ports.
+According to the documentation that comes with the card, Linux supports no more than four serial ports.
 According to '/usr/src/linux/Documentation/devices.txt' however, Linux supports 192 serial ports.

 So what you need to do, is to configure it with setserial;